tbosch/jasmine-ui/README.md

     * end of all timeouts
     * end of all intervals
     * end of all jquery ajax calls
-    * end of all jquery mobile page transitions
+    * end of all css3 animations
 * To be placed where the run and waits functions can be placed in asynchronous jasmine tests.
 * Note that this can be extended by custom plugins.